preciofishbone/OmniaDocsG2/blocks/notification-panel/index.rst

 + **Show Icon**: Select this option to display icons for the categories.
 + **Show Label**: Select this option to display labels for the categories.
 + **Tab Alignment**: Use these settings to align the tab icons/text in the available space.
 + **Icon Alignment**: If you have selected both Show Icons and Show Text you can use these settings to align the icons relative to the labels.
-If you have selected only Show Icons or only Show Labels, these settings are not shown.
+If you have selected only Show Icons or only Show Labels, this option is not shown.
 + **Custom Size**: Use this to set a minimum height and/or width for the navigation area in the block (does not affect the content area).
 + **Border Radius**: (A description will be added soon.)

-Heres an example with the categories shown vertically, with icon and label:
+Heres an example with the categories shown vertically, with icons (no labels):

 .. image:: block-notifications-settings-vertical.png

 Custom Colors
 ---------------
 Here's you can decide to follow the theme or not.
-If you would like to set som custom colors for this particular block, here's what's available:
+If you would like to set some custom colors for this particular block, here's what's available:

 .. image:: block-notifications-settings-custom-colors-1.png